Sunday evenings, I'm prone to a bit of melancholy randomness. Here are some examples...

 When the pastor of a church preached against homosexuality, he was accused of creating an atmosphere of hate against those who were gay and lesbian.

+When a pastor refused to marry two people who had divorced their original spouses for unscriptural reasons, they left the church in search of a more “tolerant” church.
+Others took up their offenses and complained to the church board.
 Churches (and churches are merely “clumps” of Christians) are losing their stand against sin.
 In the name of unbiblical “tolerance”, they ignore sin, passively approve of unbiblical behavior and muddy the lines of separation and absolute truths.
 The Apostle Paul asks a question in I Corinthians 5 and then he answers it.
 He wrote, “Know ye not that a little leaven leaventh the whole lump?
 Purge out therefore the old leaven, that ye may be a new lump, as ye are unleavened.”
+Certainly the church should be a place of grace, healing and restoration.
+But it should also not be a safe refuge for unbiblical behavior – whether it is popular or not or whether or not the people involved are powerful and influential.
+Right is right and wrong is wrong and of all places, the church should be the place where the line is clear and evident.

 Sometimes, we undercut the efforts of the pastor or elders or other church leadership by circumventing their authority whenever we don't agree or understand a decision.
 An example I've often seen is when someone is turned down for financial assistance due to a legitimate and Biblical reason that is known privately to the church authority, but not to the congregation, they receive "assistance" from sympathetic (if not misguided) church members who personally designate a gift to them, take up a special offering in a class or home Bible group or simply reduce their tithes and give them the gift personally.
 This kind of enabling activity does no good for the person in need and is typical of a selfish type of giving that wants to be a "hero" or "popular" with an individual.
 Sometimes, it is just a matter of a weak person who is afraid to say "no" or to trust the leadership of their local church.